Milt Caniff on Al Capp

 SABA: I could never understand why he did that.

 CANIFF: He was just mad at the syndicate for demanding that it be done larger.
 So he said, "They want it larger, I'l make it larger."
 So he made it billboard-sized.
-This was Al. He overreacted.
+This was Al.

 SABA: It was all part of his personality, wasn't it.